kenglwo/sa-assignment2/README.md

 5. Else if it is ranked in the top 50 faulty statements, your score = (25 / N) * 40%
 6. Else, your score = (25 / N) * 30%

-**NOTE** We will run your refined test suite using our fault localization tool.
+**NOTE** We will run your refined test suites using our fault localization tool.
 So your score on task 2 will not be affected by the correctness of your implementation.

 ### Bonus Task (15%)